skip to main content

 Salt and freshly ground pepper, to taste

-1/2 lb. salmon filet, skin removed and cut into bite-sized pieces
+½ lb. salmon filet, skin removed, cut into pieces

 4 oz. goat cheese